 In a typical season, the VBA quartet comes to Carmel in July to train with Festival artists, and explore ways to communicate Baroque repertoire more vividly.
 In a light-hearted atmosphere of discovery, the VBA Master Class participants experience a wealth of vocal music and examine all aspects of style, technique, communication, language, performance skills, and artistry.

-The Master Classes were held on July 8, 11, 15, 18, 22, and 25 at the Carmel Presbyterian Church, from noon to 2:00 pm.
-These events were free and open to the public.
+The Master Classes are typically held at the Carmel Presbyterian Church and are free and open to the public.

 The Carmel Bach Festival is pleased to announce the promotion of Michael Beattie to the position of Director of the Virginia Best Adams Masterclass.